Sea-Watch eyes Mediterranean for abandoned asylum-seekers | The China Post

 Libya: The EU’s bouncer?

-Many in the EU were upset at the decision to send migrants back to Libya — a country in the grip of a civil war where rights groups said migrants were being held in inhuman camps and faced abuse and exploitation —rather than to provide them with refuge in Europe.
+Many in the EU were upset at the decision to send migrants back to Libya — a country in the grip of a civil war, where rights groups said migrants were being held in inhumane camps and faced abuse and exploitation — rather than to provide them with refuge in Europe.

 However, if not for the Libyan coast guard, the migrants close to the country’s shore would likely have drowned.